📞 24/7 Emergency Line: (303) 555-0000|Serving Denver, Aurora, Lakewood & all Front Range communities

 RV Roof Repair in Denver, Colorado - Hail, UV, and Freeze Damage Specialists

 Denver is one of the toughest environments for RV roofing in the United States.
-The combination of relentless high-altitude UV radiation, violent summer hailstorms, and repeated winter freeze–thaw cycles attacks every component of an RV roof — from the membrane itself to the lap sealants around vents, antennas, and AC bases.
-Colorado consistently ranks among the top states for hail claims, and the Denver metro corridor from Fort Collins down to Castle Rock sits directly in "Hail Alley."
-If you own an RV in Denver and haven't had your roof inspected in the past year, there is a meaningful chance it already has sealant cracks that are allowing moisture to enter your walls and subfloor.
+The combination of relentless high-altitude UV radiation, violent summer hailstorms, and repeated winter freeze-thaw cycles attacks every component of an RV roof.
+Colorado consistently ranks among the top states for hail claims, and the Denver metro corridor sits directly in "Hail Alley."
+If you own an RV in Denver and have not had your roof inspected in the past year, there is a meaningful chance it already has sealant cracks allowing moisture to enter your walls and subfloor.

 Types of RV Roofing We Repair in Denver

 EPDM rubber roofing is the most common membrane found on travel trailers and Class C motorhomes built in the last 15 years.
-At Denver's altitude, EPDM ages faster than the manufacturer's projections — projections developed at lower elevations.
+At Denver's altitude, EPDM ages faster than manufacturer projections.
 We reseal EPDM lap seams using Dicor self-leveling sealant for horizontal seams and Dicor non-sag for vertical terminations.
-When membrane damage is severe — cracks running across the full width of the roof, or punctures from hail — we perform full EPDM membrane replacement using OEM-spec rubber bonded with EternaBond tape on all seams.
+When membrane damage is severe, we perform full EPDM membrane replacement using OEM-spec rubber bonded with EternaBond tape on all seams.

-TPO (thermoplastic polyolefin) roofing is found on many newer coaches and premium Class A diesel pushers.
+TPO roofing is found on many newer coaches and premium Class A diesel pushers.
 TPO is more UV resistant than EPDM but is still vulnerable to hail punctures and seam separation in Denver's temperature swings.
 We hot-air weld TPO patches and reseal all penetrations with compatible TPO sealant.
-Fiberglass roofs, common on Class A gasers and some fifth wheels, are repaired using fiberglass cloth, resin, and gel coat matched to the coach's color.
+Fiberglass roofs are repaired using fiberglass cloth, resin, and gel coat.

 Hail Damage Assessment and Insurance Documentation